 In a push to prevent tobacco and e-cigarette companies from targeting youth and minorities, the Contra Costa County Board of Supervisors is considering adopting a slew of provisions that restrict the sale of flavored tobacco products and electronic and menthol cigarettes.

-The board did not reach a consensus on several provisions presented to them by city staff during a lengthy public hearing on Tuesday, but supervisors unanimously agreed that more regulations in the county are needed.
+The board did not reach a consensus on several provisions presented to them by county health staff during a lengthy public hearing on Tuesday, but supervisors unanimously agreed that more regulations in the county are needed.
 It is likely that the board will take steps to restrict sales in July.

 “This is about saving a generation from getting addicted to more advanced marketing and products that the tobacco industry has come up with,” Supervisor John Gioia of Richmond said.
 “As one of our speakers said, community health is not for sale.”

 Several cities in the Bay Area have already adopted or are considering bans on menthol and flavored tobacco products, which studies show disproportionately target communities of color and children.
 Oakland is currently considering one, as is San Francisco.
 A ban was considered in San Leandro earlier this month but ultimately rejected.

 The issue in Contra Costa is not whether the county should adopt a ban.
 Rather, it is how far an eventual ban should go in limiting sales.